Who Cares About Marijuana Side Effects, Right?

 The best way to avoid the negative effects of weed is to control the procurement and use of marijuana products.

 Why is marijuana illegal?

-The Controlled Substance Act of 1970 classified marijuana as a Schedule I drug, production, possession, and distribution of this plant in the US have been treated as a criminal act.
+Marijuana became illegal when the Controlled Substance Act of 1970 classified it as a Schedule I drug.
+The plant’s production, possession, and distribution in the US have been treated as a criminal act.

 Does marijuana kill brain cells?

 There seems to be no evidence that marijuana influences brain cell count in adults.

 Nevertheless, some studies show that smoking marijuana in childhood and teenhood can permanently impair brain and personality development.

 Still, more data is needed to fully assess the long-term effects of marijuana on the brain.